NelsonPython/Air_MacClean/README.md

 ## Learning as we go

-- Seeds are only needed for sending value transactions

 - Raspberry Pi Buster operating system appears to have a WiFi Bug.
 You may want to use Stretch until a solution is found.
 Learn more: https://www.raspberrypi.org/forums/viewtopic.php?t=252984

-- Testing is underway using the new version of Pyota that supports Python 3.7.3.
-Expect updates to this tutorial